alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify/index.md

 open_graph: "https://images.pexels.com/photos/238118/pexels-photo-238118.jpeg?w=1260&h=750&dpr=2&auto=compress&cs=tinysrgb"
 ---

 Some time ago, I wrote my first Lambda function with Firebase.
-Like every Lambda function tutorial on the web shows you how to do, mine processes a payment via Stripe when someone purchases a license for [TypeIt](https://typeitjs.com), the most versatile animated typing utility on the planet.
+Like every Lambda function tutorial on the web shows you how to do, mine processes a payment via Stripe when someone purchases a license for [TypeIt](https://typeitjs.com), a JavaScript utility for making typewriter effects.
 The process was pretty straightforward -- Firebase's CLI, documentation, and support are all great.
 Even so, I had some reservations about the setup.

 First off, TypeIt's site is hosted with Netlify, with which I am madly in love, so development of the function felt... detached.
 I couldn't just keep everything in the same repository, and I had to keep tabs on three different services to make this all happen -- Netlify, Firebase, and Stripe.